MAA250 - Ethics for Financial Professionals

 Scheduled learning activities - campus

-1 x 3 hour seminar per week
+1 x 3 hour on-campus seminar each week.

 Scheduled learning activities - online